 e.
 State the method that the company used to recognize the impact of federal income tax.
 If the company used the specific tax recognition, disclosure of the result of the macro tax adjustment method.

-15. Reliance Descriptions and Statements – A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation under VM-21 and a reliance statement from each individual on whom the qualified actuary relied that includes:
+18. Reliance Descriptions and Statements – A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation under VM-21 or VM-22, along with a reliance statement from each individual on whom the qualified actuary relied that includes:

 a.
 Reliance Listing – The name, title, telephone number, e-mail address and qualifications of the individual, along with the individual’s company name and address, and the information provided.